tyler-smith/snowglobe/spec/snowglobe.md

 - Permissionless: Anybody should be able to offer or perform sampling.
 - Low finality latency: On the order of 1 second.
 - Metastability: Participants quickly collapse toward a single decision and resist tipping backwards.
-- Quiescent: once a decision has been reached it is unreversable and no more work needs to be done to maintain the finalized state.
+- Quiescent: once a decision has been reached it is irreversible and no more work needs to be done to maintain the finalized state.
 - Scalable membership set: We want anybody who is interested to join.
 - Scalable resource usage: We need to scale to global cash levels.
 - Byzantine fault tolerant: We can't assume that all participants will be honest and need to tolerate malicious behaviors.